 He served as managing editor of the Herald (published monthly by the Community of Christ denomination) from January 2007 until August 2009, when that position was eliminated as part of a major downsizing of ministry staff at International Headquarters and in the mission field.
 Rich began as copy editor at Herald Publishing House in 1986 and within a couple years he was named as book editor, followed several years after that as senior editor.
 In those roles he directed all book publishing efforts and served as editor of the testimony magazine Restoration Witness, the devotional guide Daily Bread, the scholarly journal Theology, and the spirituality quarterly Face to Face (the latter two he originated).

 His feature articles appeared regularly in the Herald (along with his popular column, “Endnotes”), and he is well-known by Daily Bread readers for daily devotionals and “Sunday sermons” (based on the Revised Common Lectionary).
 Rich authored more than a half dozen books published by Herald House, including Temple Foundations: Essays on an Emerging Concept (1991), An Illustrated History of the Stone Church (1988), and the two-volume text, Studies in Romans (1986).
 His study text for adults, What Was Paul Thinking? (published by Isaac’s Press and available from Amazon and Barnesandnoble.com), is an introduction to the “New Perspective on Paul” for general church members.
-His current project focuses on how the ancient Hebrew prophets (along with John the Baptist, Jesus, and Paul) can help contemporary Christians learn to become a prophetic people.
+His latest book, Speak to the Bones: How to Be a Prophetic People in a Time of Exile, focuses on how the ancient Hebrew prophets (along with John the Baptist, Jesus, and Paul) can help contemporary Christians learn to become a prophetic people.

 After accepting an early retirement offer from the church, Rich created Isaac’s Press as an independent and progressive voice, beginning with members and friends of the Community of Christ but also extending beyond that faith community within Christianity.
 This online publishing house is named in honor of Isaac Sheen, who founded The True Latter Day Saints’ Herald in January 1860 as a way to unite the scattered church members after the death of the movement’s founder, Joseph Smith Jr., in 1844.
 Isaac Sheen served as the Herald‘s managing editor until May 1865, when church president Joseph Smith III assumed that role.